seam/ticket-monster/README.md

 * Tell JBoss Tools to deploy the ticketmonster-ds.xml file (_Mark as Deployable_ and then (_Run As -> Run on Server_)
 * Tell JBoss Tools to deploy the example (_Run As -> Run on Server_)

+Note that with EAP 5.1 you may encounter JBPAPP-4490 - publishing to the server when it is stopped seems to work around this.